-- root_package: The name of the top-level Python package to validate.
+- root\package: The name of the top-level Python package to validate.
 This package must be importable: usually this means it is has been installed using pip, or it's in the current directory.
-(Either this or root_packages is required.) - root_packages: The names of the top-level Python packages to validate.
-This should be used in place of root_package if you want to analyse the imports of multiple packages.
-(Either this or root_package is required.) - include_external_packages: Whether to include external packages when building the import graph.
-Unlike root packages, external packages are not statically analyzed, so no imports from external packages will be checked.
-However, imports of external packages will be available for checking.
+(Required.) - include\external\packages: Whether to include external packages when building the import graph (see the Grimp build\graph documentation for more details).
 Not every contract type uses this.
-For more information, see the Grimp build_graph documentation.
 (Optional.)